erinicole/BubbleBlast/README.md

    * Back End
    * Bonus
      * Seed data for coding questions with Kristina
-     * Seed data for coding questions with Erin
+     * Seed data for mandarin questions with Erin

  * Day Breakdown